Adapa

 Adapa was a Mesopotamian mythical figure who unknowingly refused the gift of immortality.
 The story, commonly known as "Adapa and the South Wind", is known from fragmentary tablets from Tell el-Amarna in Egypt (around 14th century BC) and from finds from the Library of Ashurbanipal, Assyria (around 7th century BC).
+The oldest tradition about him is from Me-Turan/Tell Haddad tablets (around 19th–16th century BC), which is written in Sumerian.

 Adapa was an important figure in Mesopotamian religion.
 His name would be used to invoke power in exorcism rituals.
 He also became an archetype for a wise ruler.
 In that context, his name would be invoked to evoke favorable comparisons.

 Some scholars conflate Adapa and the Apkallu known as Uanna.
 There is some evidence for that connection, but the name "adapa" may have also been used as an epithet, meaning "wise".

 Overview

 Adapa's story was initially known from a find at Amarna in Egypt from the archives of Egyptian King Amenophis IV (1377–1361 BC).
 By 1912, three finds from the Library of Ashurbanipal (668–626 BC) had been interpreted and found to contain parts of the story.
 As of 2001 five fragments from the library are known.
 There are differences in several of the known versions of the text.

 Based on a catalogue of texts, a possible original title, an incipit, may have been Adapa into heaven.